 First we had to break the mindset that it was impossible to move with so many cats.
 We did this by breaking the move into the many steps we needed to get from one home to the other.
 With a work list in hand, we took care of as many steps as we could -- as soon as we could.
 This way, as we approached the actual “move date”, most of our work would be long done and we could focus on the monumental (psychologically at least) part of corralling 12 cats (4 are feral and not touchable) and making the 1,500 mile drive to Santa Fe.
 And, as we completed each step on our work list, the overall project became simpler -- turning an impossible goal into an achievable reality.

 Our most perplexing problem was deciding how to move the cats.
 After weighing the different options of transporting them we concluded there was no good way to do it, so we chose the best of many bad options: driving them there.
 Our car wasn’t big enough for all of us, so we traded it in on a Ford cargo van.
 We filled its interior with 3 large cages and put 4 cats in each cage – carefully grouping them with their best buddies.
-We chose cages over carriers because the cats are close to each other and we hoped that snuggling with their friends would lower their anxiety levels.
-And, by housing them in cages we could provide each group with a litter box, food and water to make the drive more comfortable.

 On moving day, as the movers carried out our belongings we started loading up the cats.
 We wanted to get as early a start as we could once we were free to leave.
 First we loaded the 8 companion cats – giving them a chance to adjust to being in the cages before we got on the road.
 Once they were all boarded, we turned our attention to our feral cats -- Emmy, Cleo, Joyce and Larry.
 We opened a can of Friskies Tuna & Chicken and laced it with a sedative called Acepromazine.
 They were a little suspect – wondering why their house had suddenly been emptied out and the other cats had vanished – but they couldn’t resist the fish odor and ate the food as we had hoped.
 We waited an hour – the time it takes for the sedative to work – and then tried to catch them in carriers.
 Unfortunately the sedative seemed to have little effect on them, so we took out a cat net we purchased just in case.
 We hoped the net would level the playing field by preventing the cats from running.